Select a location from above to display BDMs

 Credit score report factors

-TransUnion Canada uses their CreditVisionTM model.
-Equifax uses a model called Equifax Risk ScoreTM.
+TransUnion Canada uses its CreditVisionTM model and Equifax uses its model called Equifax Risk ScoreTM model.
+Each looks for unique credit risk behaviours.

 Credit reporting agencies don’t share their formulas, but this is a general guideline as to how they weigh the factors that make up a credit score: